Part-1: Tying in with the Java EE Platform

 In this section, we'll look at how WebSocket endpoints can integrate with EJBs.
 The following aspects will be explored

-Decorating WebSocket endpoints with Core EJB component model annotations
+Decorating WebSocket endpoints with annotations

-EJB based Dependency Injection in WebSocket endpoints
+in WebSocket endpoints

-Using EJB Interceptors in WebSocket endpoints
+Using in WebSocket endpoints

 Important: Please note that support for EJB annotations on WebSocket endpoints is not a standard (specification mandated) feature